ultraleap/UnrealPlugin/README.md

 To package project plugins you will need a C++ project.
 If you have a blueprint only project, simply add a C++ class to your project and then package away.

-Below is a link to a video from our develoepr community showing an example of packaging for windows.
+Below is a link to a video from our developer community showing an example of packaging for windows.
 The user here had a blueprint only project and added the required C++ class to package successfully.
 The user also added a simple on beginplay command to ensure VR is enabled on beginplay as the default behavior is desktop for UE4.

 [![Windows Packaging](https://img.youtube.com/vi/pRzm0M_a8uY/0.jpg)](https://youtu.be/pRzm0M_a8uY)